Can Adidas Top Nike's Move?

 The Detox campaign kicked off when our mysterious XM3N mannequins finally revealed their mission to clean up China's rivers.
 Their message was spread by our video – watched and shared by 100s of 1000s of Greenpeace supporters and sports lovers all over the world.

 Then people really started to get involved and the game was well and truly on.
 Actions from Argentina to the Netherlands and Spain – including a world wide striptease – made sure the world’s biggest brands couldn’t ignore the challenge.

 Further pressure to perform was piled on by world’s media as the story ran far and wide, from New York to China and Brazil to the UK.
 In Hong Kong, our exhibit helped bring the message to the street where passers-by took a moment to put their demands for Detox in writing.

-More than 50,000 people signed our petition to the CEOs of Nike and Adidas, many thousands of people have tweeted and shared the campaign on social networks and blogs, submitted logo designs, or contributed campaign ideas.
+More than 50,000 people signed our petition (now closed) to the CEOs of Nike and Adidas, many thousands of people have tweeted and shared the campaign on social networks and blogs, submitted logo designs, or contributed campaign ideas.